|Companionway Slat Cover - Jan, 00

 Art supplies and sewing kit in their own bag.

-on the boom gallows with awning rope sewn on
+boom gallows with awning rope sewn on the fabric side.

 Click the shot for an enlargement.